 - Citing the CTSC, when services have been used, in relevant presentations and manuscripts

-- PUBLICATION CITATION: Please help us to continue our CTSA funding by citing this award with the following text: "This publication was made possible by the Clinical and Translational Science Collaborative of Cleveland, UL1TR002548 from the National Center for Advancing Translational Sciences (NCATS) component of the National Institutes of Health and NIH roadmap for Medical Research.
-Its contents are solely the responsibility of the authors and do not necessarily represent the official views of the NIH."
+- PUBLICATION CITATION: Please help us to continue our CTSA funding by citing this award with the following text: "This publication was supported by the Clinical and Translational Science Collaborative (CTSC) of Cleveland which is funded by the National Institutes of Health (NIH), National Center for Advancing Translational Science (NCATS), Clinical and Translational Science Award (CTSA) grant, UL1TR002548.
+The content is solely the responsibility of the authors and do not necessarily represent the official views of the NIH."

-- Collaborating and sharing expertise on social networks including social media and Pure Experts
+- Collaborating and sharing expertise on social media and at conferences and meetings.

 For the latest news and funding opportunities, register with the Clinical and Translational Science Collaborative!